golden temple

 • Design and construction were overseen by the fifth Sikh Guru, Arjun Dev.

-• Within the temple resides the Guru Granth Sahib, revered as the eternal guru by Sikhs, central to their rituals and worship.
+• Within the temple resides the Guru Granth Sahib, which Sikhs revere as the eternal guru and consider central to their rituals and worship.

 Planning Your Visit: Golden Temple Timings

 The good news is that the Golden Temple is open 24 hours a day, 7 days a week, so there’s no single “best” time to visit.
-However, some times may be more suitable for you than others, depending on what you’re looking for in your experience.
+However, sometimes it may be more suitable for you than others, depending on what you’re looking for in your experience.

 • If you want to avoid the crowds: The Golden Temple is a popular tourist destination, so it can get very crowded during the day.
 If you want to avoid the crowds, you may want to consider visiting early in the morning or later in the evening.